cscenter/lms/infrastructure/README.md

 * run `ansible-playbook -i ec2.py setup.yml`.
 In theory it's idempotent, so you can modify `setup.yml` and rerun playbook as you wish

+**NOTE:** it is hard to keep changes in playbook and on remote server in sync.
+Please try to avoid editing remote configs directly, aiming for idempotent playbook instead.